o3de/o3de.org/content/docs/user-guide/networking/multiplayer/code_separation.md

 ### AutoComponents

 AutoComponents make use of `AZ_TRAIT_SERVER` and `AZ_TRAIT_CLIENT`.
 Depending on the specification of elements of a component, they will conditionally exclude logic.
-For example, given an RPC that is invoked on the Client and handled on the Server, the invocation signal will be wrapped in `AZ_TRAIT_CLIENT` while the handler will be wrapped in `AZ_TRAIT_SERVER`.
+For example, given an RPC that is invoked on the client and handled on the server, the invocation signal will be wrapped in `AZ_TRAIT_CLIENT` while the handler will be wrapped in `AZ_TRAIT_SERVER`.
 Classes inheriting from AutoComponents will need to honor these usages in order to compile correctly.

 Consider the following RPC: